 - 3. Match the lines on the left edges of the two micrometers by moving the stage micrometer so that the graduations of the ocular micrometer are superimposed over those of the stage micrometer. - 4.
 Determine the number of ocular micrometer spaces that fall within a given number of stage micrometer spaces. - 5.
-Calculate the distance between each ocular graduation by using the following formula:

-1 ocular micrometer space $(\mu m) = x$ spaces on the stage micrometer y spaces on the ocular micrometer
+Calculate the distance between each ocular graduation by using the following formula.
+Remember, to convert millimeter ocular units to microns (μm) multiply by 1000! - 1 ocular micrometer space (μ m) = $\frac{x \text{ spaces on the stage micrometer}}{y \text{ spaces on the ocular micrometer}}$ - 6.
 Repeat the procedure for the 10X and 40X objectives and record results.
-Estimate the calibration of the 100X oil-immersion objective lens by dividing the value for the 10X objective by 10.
+Without looking through your scope, estimate the calibration of the 100X oil-immersion objective lens by dividing the value that you measured for the 10X objective by 10.